stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/Articles/GettingStarted.md

-# Getting Started with ArgumentParser
+# Getting Started with StackOtterArgParser

 Learn to set up and customize a simple command-line tool.

 ## Overview

 This guide walks through building an example command.
-You'll learn about the different tools that `ArgumentParser` provides for defining a command's options, customizing the interface, and providing help text for your user.
+You'll learn about the different tools that `StackOtterArgParser` provides for defining a command's options, customizing the interface, and providing help text for your user.

-## Adding ArgumentParser as a Dependency
+## Adding StackOtterArgParser as a Dependency

 Let's write a tool called `count` that reads an input file, counts the words, and writes the result to an output file.

-First, we need to add `swift-argument-parser` as a dependency to our package, and then include `"ArgumentParser"` as a dependency for our executable target.
+First, we need to add `swift-argument-parser` as a dependency to our package, and then include `"StackOtterArgParser"` as a dependency for our executable target.
 Our "Package.swift" file ends up looking like this:

 ```swift